-Emma Hardy, the MP for Hull West and Hessle Labour, where Clive lives, is currently trying to intervene and rectify the situation.
+Emma Hardy, the Labour MP for Kingston Upon Hull West and Hessle, where Clive lives, is currently trying to intervene and rectify the situation.

 In a statement, US officials said: “Visa records are confidential under US law; therefore, we cannot discuss the details of individual visa cases.”

 If Clive doesn't attend, it will be first time the UK is not represented at the event since 1984, when it was first established.